crossprogramming/crossprogramming.github.io/_posts/2018-01-06-display-images-on-github-wiki.md

 Below you may find how I ended-up displaying the workshop images on GitHub wiki pages.

 # Approach #1: GitHub repo image relative URL
-Since the workshop was built as a series of step-by-step tutorials, it contains lots of high-res images; see one [here](https://github.com/satrapu/rancher-workshop/blob/master/images/scenarios/basic/01/image2017-8-19_22-23-22.png).
+Since the workshop was built as a series of step-by-step tutorials, it contained lots of high-resolution images; see one [here](https://github.com/satrapu/rancher-workshop/blob/master/images/scenarios/basic/01/image2017-8-19_22-23-22.png).
 My first approach was to store them in the GitHub repository where my wiki pages were located too.
 A wiki page would link such an image, but the end result was a resized image which required the user to resort to browser zoom-in to clearly see the image and then zoom out to read the text - a pretty awful user-experience!
 Anyway, the image is displayed in a wiki page via this Markdown fragment:
 ```
 ![](https://github.com/satrapu/rancher-workshop/blob/master/images/scenarios/basic/01/image2017-8-19_22-23-22.png)